What are TIF files and how to open them

 TIF stands for Tagged Image File.
 These files are also known as TIFF files, or "Tagged Image File Format" files.
 The files that contain the .tif file extension contain high-quality graphic images.
 These files are commonly used to store color images, such as digital photographs, but the TIF file format is also used to store digital faxes and other scanned documents.

-TIF files can be saved in their original, uncompressed lossless TIF format or they can be saved in the LZW file format.
-This format does reduce the size of the TIF file, but also results in a loss of image quality.
+TIF files can be saved in their original, uncompressed lossless TIF format or they can be saved in the compressed LZW file format.
+This format does reduce the size of the TIF file but also results in a loss of image quality.

 TIF files can also be converted to the JPEG file format, which also compresses the size of the TIF file, but also has an effect on the quality of the image that the file contains.

 We have identified six TIF openers that are compatible with this specific type of TIF file.

 Programs that open Tagged Image File Format Bitmap files

 While Tagged Image File Format Bitmap is a popular type of TIF-file, we know of 3 different uses of the .TIF file extension.
 Different software may use files with the same extension for different types of data.

 BigTIFF files are simply TIFF files capable of storing images greater than 4 Gigabyte in size, which is the file size limit of ordinary TIF/TIFF files.